-- a) The school community will: - i) Train all staff, including: teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - ii) Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc. o Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - iii) Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - iv) Nominate and train two children in each year group to act as Anti-Bullying Ambassadors.
-Their role is to help educate their peers on bullying, lead on anti-bullying campaigns, promote a culture which celebrates and tolerates difference and help keep their peers safe both online and offline. - v) Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.
+- a) The school community will: - i) Train all staff, including: teaching staff, support staff (e.g. administration staff, lunchtime support staff and site support staff) and pastoral staff, to identify all forms of bullying and take appropriate action, following the school's policy and procedures, including recording and reporting incidents. - ii) Consider a range of opportunities and approaches for addressing bullying throughout the curriculum and other activities, such as: through displays, assemblies, peer support, the school/student council, etc. - iii) Collaborate with other local educational settings as appropriate, and during key times of the year, for example during transition. - iv) Ensure anti-bullying has a high profile throughout the year, reinforced through key opportunities such as anti-bullying week - v) Promote a culture which celebrates and tolerates difference and help keep their peers safe both online and offline. - vi) Provide systematic opportunities to develop pupils' social and emotional skills, including building their resilience and self-esteem.